Elearning for Employees: Methods, Tools, and Benefits

 8. Always Available

-Today’s employees learn on the fly or whenever they have the opportunity, and that’s exactly what elearning allows them t do.
-Since it’s always available and isn’t tied down to certain schedules–like in traditional classrooms–, it gives them the chance to process the information they need at the time that suits them.
+In today’s workplace, employees learn on the fly or whenever they have the opportunity, and that’s exactly what elearning programs allow them to do.
+Since these programs are available around the clock, unlike in traditional classrooms, they give employees the chance to process the information they need at the time that suits them.

 10. Suitable for Millenials and Gen Z